seanim1/CMake-CrossPlatform_Test/README.md

-# SDL3 & Vulkan skeleton for Windows, Linux, MacOS, Android, iOS
+# SDL3 & Vulkan skeleton for Windows, Linux, MacOS, Android, iOS (Synchronization2 and Dynamic Rendering doesn't appear to work on MacOS)
 ![Preview Image](Screenshot.png)
 - Renders rotating triangle in real-time on GPU.
+- *Note I am not sure of the reason but Synchronization2 and Dynamic Rendering doesn't appear to work on MacOS.
+It does show up on vkEnumerateDeviceExtensionProperties, but calling on either vkCmdPipelineBarrier2 and vkCmdBeginRendering, will lead to "Thread 1: EXC_BAD_ACCESS (code=1, address=0x0)" in the XCode.
 ## Integrate SDL3
 ### Windows
 - [Download SDL](https://github.com/libsdl-org/SDL/releases)